 Index lifecycle policies can trigger actions such as:

-- Rollover: Creates a new index for a rollover target when the existing index reaches a certain size, number of docs, or age.
-A rollover target can be either an index alias or a data stream.
+- Rollover: Creates a new write index when the current one reaches a certain size, number of docs, or age.

-- Shrink: Reduce the number of primary shards in an index.
+- Shrink: Reduces the number of primary shards in an index.

-- Force merge: Manually trigger a merge to reduce the number of segments in each shard of an index and free up the space used by deleted documents.
+- Force merge: Triggers a force merge to reduce the number of segments in an index’s shards.

 - Delete: Permanently remove an index, including all of its data and metadata.